-symbolname Symbolname is an entry from the library symbol

-table or current SOM dictionary.
+symbolname Symbolname is an entry from the library symbol table or current SOM dictionary.

-numbern Number of numbers that the

-user is looking for.
+numbern Number0..numbern is a sequence of numbers that the user is looking for.
 The maximum is 10 numbers.

 This command is used mainly in relocating a patch.
 When an NL is relinked, all those patches that were not bound to their own entry-level procedure (refer to the SYMBOL command) move around.
 The OFFSET command can be used to find their new location.